bank-vaults/bank-vaults.dev/docs/annotations-and-labels/_index.md

 weight: 1000
 ---

-The Vault Operator suypport annotating most of the resources it creates using a set of fields in the Vault Specs:
+The Vault Operator support annotating most of the resources it creates using a set of fields in the Vault Specs:

 ## Common Vault Resources annotations

 ```yaml
 apiVersion: "vault.banzaicloud.com/v1alpha1"
 kind: "Vault"